List of kings of Babylon: Kingship after the Neo-Babylonian Empire

 The standard regnal title used by the early Achaemenid kings, not only in Babylon but throughout their empire, was 'king of Babylon and king of the lands'.
 The Babylonian title was gradually abandoned by the Achaemenid king Xerxes I (r.
 486–465 BC), after he had to put down a major Babylonian uprising.
-Xerxes also divided the previously large Babylonian satrapy into smaller sub-units and, according to some sources, damaged the city itself in an act of retribution.
+Xerxes also divided the previously large Babylonian satrapy into smaller sub-units and, according to some sources, damaged the city in an act of retribution.
 The last Achaemenid king whose own royal inscriptions officially used the title 'king of Babylon' was Xerxes I's son and successor Artaxerxes I (r.
 465–424 BC).
-After Artaxerxes I's rule there are few examples of monarchs themselves using the title, though the Babylonians continued to ascribe it to their rulers.
+After Artaxerxes I's rule there are few examples of monarchs using the title, though the Babylonians continued to ascribe it to their rulers.
 The only known official explicit use of 'king of Babylon' by a king during the Seleucid period can be found in the Antiochus cylinder, a clay cylinder containing a text wherein Antiochus I Soter (r.
 281–261 BC) calls himself, and his father Seleucus I Nicator (r.
 305–281 BC), by the title 'king of Babylon', alongside various other ancient Mesopotamian titles and honorifics.
 The Seleucid kings continued to respect Babylonian traditions and culture, with several Seleucid kings recorded as having "given gifts to Marduk" in Babylon and the New Year's Festival still being recorded as a contemporary event.
 One of the last times the festival is known to have been celebrated was in 188 BC, under the Seleucid king Antiochus III (r.
 222–187 BC), who prominently partook in the rituals.
 From the Hellenistic period (i. e. the rule of the Greek Argeads and Seleucids) onwards, Greek culture became established in Babylonia, but per Oelsner (2014), the Hellenistic culture "did not deeply penetrate the ancient Babylonian culture, that persisted to exist in certain domains and areas until the 2nd c.
 AD".